xinjin/course-adv-net/assignments/assignment2.md

 carefully and follow through the instructions in here [http://mininet.org/download/](http://mininet.org/download/).

-## Before starting the exercises
+//## Before starting the exercises

-Update the values of the shell variables `BMV2_PATH` and `P4C_BM_PATH` in the `env.sh` file.
-Note that if you cloned both repositories in the same directory as this one, you will not need to change the value of the variables.
+//Update the values of the shell variables `BMV2_PATH` and
+//`P4C_BM_PATH` in the `env.sh` file.
+Note that if you cloned both repositories in the same directory as
+//this one, you will not need to change the value of the variables.

-That's all :)
+//That's all :)

 ## Exercise 1: Source Routing

-Place yourself in the `source_routing` directory.
+//Place yourself in the `source_routing` directory.

 In this problem, we will implement a very simple source routing protocol in P4.
 We will call this protocol EasyRoute.
 You will be designing the P4 program